thoughtspot/thoughtspot.github.io/_includes/content/admin-portal/snapshot-manage.md

 3. Click **OK**.

 {: id="admin-portal-delete"}
-### Delete snapshots in the Administration Portal
+### Delete snapshots in the Admin Console
-To delete a snapshot in the Administration Portal, follow these steps.
+To delete a snapshot in the Admin Console, follow these steps.

 1. Click on the snapshot you would like to delete.